akcarsten/pyMate/README.md

 and a graphical user interface to convert Bruker data to Nifti format.
 The package is currently actively maintained.
 The [Zaius](#zaius) module provides a wrapper function to use this package.

-The following otlines the intended usage:
+The following outlines the intended usage:
 ```python
 from pyMate.Zaius import ConvertBruker